8ta4/spam/README.md

 > What is `spam`?

-`spam` is a CLI that generates outreach messages into a spreadsheet from your context.
+`spam` is a CLI that generates outreach messages into a spreadsheet from your source.

 Let's be honest: cold outreach is spam.
 Most of it is tasteless.
 Let's cook up spam that's too good to ignore.